 While traveling in the Rajshahi region, there will be no decent restaurants for lunch on the way.
 So, we advise you to get some dry food on the previous day to bring with you for lunch.

 Bangladesh is a secular Muslim country, and whilst the people are very liberal and friendly, alcohol is not widely available.
-There are only a couple of hotels on the trip which has bars, and even at these establishments, you cannot usually drink in the restaurant.
+There are only a couple of hotels on the trip which have bars, and even at these establishments, you cannot usually drink in the restaurant.
 Local beer, when available, costs approximately USD 3 for a 300ml can, and a measure of spirits is similarly priced.
 Wine is not available.
 It may sometimes be possible to purchase alcohol outside the hotels, but it is prohibited to consume in public places.

-The easiest way to get alcohol in Bangladesh is purchasing from the duty-free shop at the airport.
+The easiest way to get alcohol in Bangladesh is by purchasing from the duty-free shop at the airport.
 You are allowed to buy 2 bottles per person from there.